""

 Wisconsin Historical Society

-The University of Wisconsin–Madison’s Public History Project is a multi-year effort to uncover and give voice to those who experienced, challenged and overcame prejudice on campus.
-Undergraduate history students participate in the project as part of its History Corps researchers, conducting both archival research and oral history interviews with former students, faculty and staff.
+The University of Wisconsin–Madison’s Rebecca M. Blank Center for Campus History is an ongoing effort to uncover and give voice to those who experienced, challenged, and overcame prejudice on campus.
+Undergraduate students have been involved with the center since its inception as the Public History Project in 2019, working as researchers conducting both archival research and oral history interviews with former students, faculty, and staff.

 Public Humanities Exchange for Undergraduates (HEX-U)